Tiling in some nonpositively curved groups: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Azer Akhmedov for useful correspondence, Marco Linton for helpful discussions on one-relator groups, and Ashot Minasyan for careful reading of a draft of this paper.
+We also thank the anonymous referee for their detailed feedback.